colinrtwhite/WebPify/README.md

 # WebPify
 WebPify is a command line program for Mac OS X to batch compress .png, .jpeg, and .jpg images by converting them to .webp files.
-The converter relies on [Google's Butteraugli](https://github.com/google/butteraugli) to measure the difference between images with respect to human vision.
+The converter relies on [Google's Butteraugli](https://github.com/google/butteraugli) to measure the visual difference between images.

-The human eye doesn't notice very small changes to an image - a fact we can use for better image compression.
+The human eye can't percieve very small changes to an image - a fact we can use for better image compression.
 This script uses binary search to find the best lossy compression value for an image to maximize space savings with no perceivable visual degradation.
+If no suitable lossy compression value is found, it will fall back on loseless compression.

 This script was inspired by [this blog post](https://medium.com/@duhroach/reducing-jpg-file-size-e5b27df3257c#.u6yh62vjk) by Colt McAnlis.